Horizon West

 ▲ Purple triangles and light purple shaded areas: American beautyberry shrubs.
 Clumps of beautyberries begin ripening to their vivid purple hue in August, and can often be seen on the shrubs until the end of the year.
 The beautyberry shrubs along the major trails are marked with purple satin ribbons tied to short wood stakes.
 The ribbons help trail volunteers locate the leafless, dormant shrubs early in the year—the best time for pruning the shrubs.

-▲ Lime green triangles indicate places where citrus trees have been found near trails in the southeast quarter of the park.
+▲ Lime green triangles indicate places where citrus trees or pawpaw trees have been found near trails.
+Locations with multiple citrus trees are marked on the map with “orange tree” symbols.

 The guidelines listed below are posted at most of the trailheads: